dotnet/standard/docs/governance/README.md

     start their own implementations or simply take the feature as-is.
 * **.NET Standard updates are planned** and will generally follow a set of themes.
-We avoid releases with a large number of tiny features that aren't part of a common set of scenarions (we call them "grab-bag-style releases").
+We avoid releases with a large number of tiny features that aren't part of a common set of scenarios (we call them "grab-bag-style releases").
   Instead, we try to define a set of goals that describe what kind of feature areas a particular .NET Standard version provides.
 This simplifies answering the question which .NET Standard a given library should depend on.
 It also